telerik/xaml-docs/controls/radpdfviewer/getting-started.md

 * **Telerik.Windows.Documents.Fixed.dll**
 * **Telerik.Windows.Zip.dll**

-If you would like to include a RadToolBar, you will also need to reference:
+If you want to include a RadToolBar, you also need to reference:

 * **Telerik.Windows.Controls.Input.dll**
 * **Telerik.Windows.Controls.Navigation.dll**

 You can also take advantage of some RadPdfViewer-specific controls such as FindDialog and PercentComboBox.
-In order to use them, you need to add the following references to your project:
+To use them, you need to add the following references to your project:

 * **Telerik.Windows.Controls.Input.dll**